Jaelen Gill started playing the game of football when he was five years old. With his parents support, he has come a long way since then.

 “It’s been great because I didn’t think I’d get the call this year.
 It was an honor to be the first underclassman invited and to be invited in general.
 It’s been great.
 I’m just excited to compete and show everyone on TV what I can do.
 It will put not only Westerville South [High School] but Westerville, Ohio even more on the map than it already is,” he said.

-According to 247Sports, Jaelen Gill is a five star all-purpose back in the 2018 class, the 26th best player nationally, the second best all-purpose back and the second best player in Ohio.
-He has received a total of 21 scholarship offers from: Ohio State, Michigan, Michigan State, Tennessee, UCLA, USC, Penn State and more.
+According to 247Sports, Jaelen Gill is a four-star all-purpose back in the 2018 class, the 19th best player nationally, the best all-purpose back and the best player in Ohio.
+He has received a total of 21 scholarship offers from Ohio State, Michigan, Michigan State, Tennessee, UCLA, USC, Penn State and more.
 In 2015, he recorded 1,553 rushing yards on 189 carries and scored 19 times for the Westerville South Wildcats.
 He also caught the ball seven times for 224 yards and three touchdowns.

 “All of the bigger schools that I named, I have a pretty high interest in because they all have good programs.
 Wherever I graduate from, out of those schools, I’m going to have a good degree.
 All of them have good business and communications programs.
 I’m looking to major in one of the two.